Support us! Stop Online Shaming has the ANBI status, which allows you to deduct your donation from income tax.

 For media enquiries: Willem van Lynden 06-26788038

-The board of Stop Online Shaming consists of four people:
+The board of Stop Online Shaming consists of three people:

 Henk is the founder and former director of Parents Online.
-He is currently active for the Platform for the Protection of Civil Rights and on the Advisory Committee of Nicam/Kijkwijzer.
+He is currently active for the Platform for the Protection of Civil Rights and – among other activities – working as a consultant for Kennisnet.
+His last term for the Advisory Committee of Nicam/Kijkwijzer just ended.

 Willem is the founder of Mediamaze, an organisation that advises on online reputation management and offers support in applying the right of forgetting.